-In order to try and answer this question, I have done some research and sources will be able at the bottom of this post.
+In order to try and answer this question, I have done some research (sources will b available at the bottom of this post).

-Oriental teachers often found that Westerners would seek their teachings, only to later discover that due to the inevitable cultural barrier their precepts have been deeply misunderstood.
+Oriental teachers often found that Westerners would seek their teachings, only to later discover that their teachings were deeply misunderstood due to the inevitable cultural barrier.

-Such gurusw wanted to teach of enlightenment and letting go of the ego.
-What happened instead is that American self-improvement culture took over, and turned the teachings into a tool to focus on the ego instead.
+Such gurus wanted to teach of enlightenment and letting go of the ego.
+Instead, self-improvement culture took over, turning these teachings into a tool to focus on the ego instead.

-And so we find that in the eyes of many yoga has been reduced to a consumable good in the category of the spiritual.
+And so many believe that yoga has been reduced to a consumable good under the category of the spiritual.

-However, this ambiguity and individuality are also what allows spirituality to work so well within capitalist societies.
+This same ambiguity and individuality allow spirituality to work so well within capitalist societies.
 It provides a niche, yet it applies to many social groups.
 It is a label for the search of meaning, values and connectedness.

 Picking tools from different Asian religious traditions, New Age Spirituality started exploiting and selectively repackaging tradition with little care to rectify misunderstanding and mistranslation.